 In the ordinary course of our business, we collect and store sensitive data, including intellectual property, clinical trial data, proprietary business information, personal data and personally identifiable information of our clinical trial subjects and employees, in our data centers and on our networks.
 The secure processing, maintenance and transmission of this information is critical to our operations.
+Attacks upon information technology systems are increasing in their frequency, levels of persistence, sophistication and intensity, and are being conducted by sophisticated and organized groups and individuals with a wide range of motives and expertise.
+As a result of the COVID-19 pandemic, we may also face increased cybersecurity risks due to our reliance on internet technology and the number of our employees who are working remotely, which may create additional opportunities for cybercriminals to exploit vulnerabilities.
+Furthermore, because the techniques used to obtain unauthorized access to, or to sabotage, systems change frequently and often are not recognized until launched against a target, we may be unable to anticipate these techniques or implement adequate preventative measures.
+We may also experience security breaches that may remain undetected for an extended period.
 Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or internal bad actors, or breached due to employee error, a technical vulnerability, malfeasance or other disruptions.
 Although, to our knowledge, we have not experienced any such material security breach to date, any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
 Any such access, disclosure or other loss of information could result in legal claims or proceedings, liability under laws that protect the privacy of personal information, significant regulatory penalties, and such an event could disrupt our operations, damage our reputation, and cause a loss of confidence in us and our ability to conduct clinical trials, which could adversely affect our reputation and delay our clinical development of our product candidates.

-Risks Related to Our Common Stock and This Offering
+Risks Related to Our Common Stock

-Prior to this offering, no active trading market for our common stock existed, and an active trading market may not develop.
+An active trading market for our common stock may not be sustained.

-Prior to this offering, there has not been an active trading market for our common stock.
-If an active trading market for our common stock does not develop following this offering, you may not be able to sell your shares quickly or at the market price or at all.
+If an active trading market for our common stock is not sustained, you may not be able to sell your shares quickly or at the market price or at all.
 Our ability to raise capital to continue to fund operations by selling shares of our common stock and our ability to acquire other companies or technologies by using shares of our common stock as consideration may also be impaired.
-The initial public offering price of our common stock has been determined by negotiations between us and the underwriters, and may not be indicative of the market prices of our common stock that will prevail in the trading market.

-The market price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock in this offering.
+The market price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock.

-Our stock price is likely to be volatile.
+Our stock price may be volatile.
 The stock market in general and the market for smaller biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the initial public offering price.
+As a result of this volatility, you may not be able to sell your common stock at or above the price which you paid for it.
 The market price for our common stock may be influenced by many factors, including: